 To decrease the likelihood of developing a skin sensitivity, especially on young or sensitive skin, it is advisable to always use a carrier oil (such as Fractionated Coconut Oil, grapeseed oil, avocado oil, or almond oil) to dilute more potent essential oils and when trying an essential oil for the first time.
 The recommend dilution ratio is typically one drop of essential oil to three drops of carrier oil.
 You can also use 5-10 drops of your preferred essential oil, in a 10ml roller bottle, topped off with your carrier oil, and applied to the needed area.
-My favorite rollerbottles, pictured below, can be found HERE
+Our favorite rolle rbottles, pictured below, can be found HERE

 Beneficial Areas You Can Apply Essential Oils